Search

 Program Description

-The MPH is a professional and academic degree designed especially for clinicians and non-clinicians.
+The MPH is a professional and academic degree with thesis, designed for clinicians and non-clinicians.
 The program emphasizes the use of scientific and biblical evidence in health programming.
 The MPH is offered with the following three emphases: Health Ministry, Health Promotion, and Nutrition.

 Possible Employment Opportunities